kittenparry/dot-files/.i3/README.md

 * `sudo ln -s /etc/ssl /usr/lib/ssl` to fix the connection issue of Borderlands 2.
 * `sudo chown -R $USER:$USER /mnt/disk-ga` to fix the permission issue I've been having with the new partition.
 	* To view permissions `ls -ld /data` for a directory, and `ls -l /data` for files.
-	* Gave back Steam Library to root by `sudo chown -R root:root /mnt/disk-ga/SteamLibrary`, otherwise I think I needed to reinstall all the games.
+	* ~~Gave back Steam Library to root by `sudo chown -R root:root /mnt/disk-ga/SteamLibrary`, otherwise I think I needed to reinstall all the games.~~
+		* Ended up deleting the folder, creating it with correct permissions (eg. user permission) and re-installing games because I was receiving write errors on updates.
 * League of Legends symlink so that Lutris doesn't just install it in home directory and partition `ln -s /mnt/disk-ga/lutris/league-of-legends ~/.wine-appimage-lol`

 ### Stuff